wayanjimmy/usque/README.md

 $ sudo ./usque nativetun
 ```

-You should see a `tun0` (or tun1, tun2, etc.) interface appear.
-If you didn't disable IPv4 and IPv6 inside the tunnel using cli flags, you should also see the IPv4 and IPv6 address pre-assigned to this interface.
+Unless otherwise specified, you should see a `tun0` (or `tun1`, `tun2`, etc.) interface appear on Linux.
+On Windows, the interface is typically named `usque`.
+If you didn't disable IPv4 and IPv6 inside the tunnel using cli flags (on Linux), you should also see the IPv4 and IPv6 address pre-assigned to this interface.
 This should be enough for applications that can route traffic through a specific network interface to function.
 For example `ping`:

 ```shell
 $ ping -I tun0 1.1